 - Sit down extending legs forward.

-- Spine lengthened and extended, bend the right knee and fix the right foot at side of the left thigh.
+- Spine lengthened and extended, bend the right knee and fix the right foot at the side of the left thigh.

 - Push your right knee with left elbow and twist your torso outside the right knee.